zeldaret/mm/CONTRIBUTING.md

 ### First Contribution

 Usually, the best place to get started is to decompile an actor overlay.
-An *actor* is any thing in the game that moves or performs actions or interactions: Link is an actor, enemies are actors, NPCs are actors, etc.
+An *actor* is any thing in the game that moves or performs actions or interactions.
+This includes things like Link, enemies, NPCs, doors, pots, etc.

 You should [join the Discord](https://discord.zelda64.dev/) to say hello and get suggestions on where to start on the `#mm-decomp` channel.